 3. Define refresh failure notifications to alert admins.

-The role is to securely connects Power BI Service with on-premise data repositories.
+The role is to securely connect Power BI Service with on-premise data repositories.

 Types: